winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ---
 This is a long list of applications that I highly recommend.
 If you have better alternatives or some must-have apps you want to recommend, leave a comment!

+Must-have
+---
+I will introduce more than 70 applications below.
+These apps will fit different people's needs depending on stuff they do.
+But I also have a list of must-haves that will generally benefit everyone using a mac.

+1. If you own Mac, iPhone and iPad, you should not give up the advantage of the advantage of syncing your data across these devices.
+Apple's stock apps usually have this capability.

+    Such as Safari, you can sync your bookmarks, that's a basic one, and also sync your tabs.
+You can see what tabs are opened on any mac and iOS device you own, and open or close it from anywhere.
+Similar for Reminders, Notes, Photos.

+2. Now comes the list:

+- Bartender: keep your menu bar clean.
+- Flux screen: reduce the blue light from your screen, for a better sleep.
+- iStat Menus: display your CPU, memory and disk usage.
+- MagicanRest: remind you to take a break from time to time.
+The first wealth is health.
+- PopClip: tool tip for selected text.
+- Tuxera: for NTFS support.
+- Keka: for all types of compressed file. (there are other alternatives, but you must install one of them.)

+---

 Safari
 ---